WLKT (TV)

-WLKT (channel 62) was a short-lived independent television station in Lexington, Kentucky, United States.
+WLKT (channel 62) was an independent television station in Lexington, Kentucky, United States.
 The station was owned by Family Broadcasting Company, Inc., a subsidiary of Family Group Broadcasting.
 WLKT-TV's transmitter was located in Clark County in an area near Winchester.
-This station was not and is not in any way related to WLKT-FM, the Mainstream Top 40 radio station in Lexington.
+This station was not and is not in any way related to WLKT-FM, a Mainstream Top 40 radio station in Lexington.

 History

-The original occupant of the channel 62 allocation in Lexington was ABC affiliate WTVQ-TV.
-In 1980, WTVQ relocated to channel 36 to address signal concerns in parts of central Kentucky, a decision that left channel 62 open for assignment to a new television station.
-By 1982, four different groups had applied to start a new station on the channel: Kentucky Educational Television, seeking to start a second service; nonprofit Way of the Cross Outreach, Inc. (WOC); Family Broadcasting Corporation (FBC), which owned WFTS-TV in Tampa, Florida; and Lexington Family Television, Inc. Facing funding problems, KET dropped out before hearings began, followed by Lexington Family Television, which settled with Way of the Cross.
+The channel 62 allocation in Lexington was originally home to ABC affiliate WTVQ-TV.
+The station operated there from sign-on in 1968 as WBLU until 1980, when it relocated to channel 36 to address signal concerns in parts of central Kentucky.
+WTVQ's move left channel 62 open for assignment to a new television station.
+By 1982, four different groups had sought a construction permit for a new station on channel 62: Kentucky Educational Television, seeking to start a second service alongside flagship WKLE (channel 46); religious nonprofit Way of the Cross Outreach, Inc. (WOC); Family Broadcasting Corporation (FBC), which owned WFTS-TV in Tampa, Florida; and Lexington Family Television, Inc. Facing funding problems, KET dropped out before hearings began, followed by Lexington Family Television, which settled with Way of the Cross.

 The initial decision of the Federal Communications Commission (FCC) in February 1983 favored Way of the Cross, but the commission's review board then awarded the construction permit to FBC in October, finding its proposal technically superior.
 Way of the Cross appealed.
-Litigation continued until June 1986, when the two groups reached a settlement in which Way of the Cross would become a part-owner of FBC's station and receive 15 hours of airtime a week for religious programming.
+Litigation continued until June 1986, when the two groups reached a settlement in which Way of the Cross would acquire a minority stake in channel 62 and receive 15 hours of airtime a week for religious programming.

-With the coast clear for FBC to build, however, attention shifted to tower site problems.
+With the coast clear for FBC to build, however, attention shifted to finding a suitable tower site.
 Twice, FBC was denied by the Urban County Board of Adjustment in its bid to place the tower, and a third site on land deeded to the University of Kentucky was also controversial among local residents and denied.
 WLKT finally came to air on October 15, 1988, from a tower in Clark County and studios on New Circle Road Northeast.
-The protracted license fight had cost the station before it even started broadcasting: in 1986, WDKY-TV (channel 56) had signed on the air and beaten channel 62 to being the first independent to market.
+The protracted license fight had cost the station before it even started broadcasting: two years earlier, in 1986, Danville-licensed WDKY-TV (channel 56) had signed on the air as the first independent in the Lexington market.

 The relationship with Way of the Cross did not last a month after sign-on before breaking down.
-On November 15, Way of the Cross sued FBC, claiming it had reneged on the airtime agreement, which supplied the ministry an hour at 9 a.m. and midnight, despite supplying the programs to be broadcast.
-The station secretly bid on the ABC affiliation when the network considered leaving WTVQ, but it opted to stay with its existing outlet.
+The airtime agreement called for Way of the Cross to supply an hour of religious programming at 9 a.m. and midnight which would air on WLKT.
+On November 15, Way of the Cross sued FBC, claiming it had reneged on the airtime agreement.
+The station secretly bid on the ABC affiliation when the network considered leaving WTVQ, but ABC opted to stay with channel 36.